 At sixteen, she completed her primary education and became an artist's model.
 She had begun learning English while her family was living in America; soon she became fluent in English, though French would remain her native language.

 In March of 1923, at the age of twenty, Anaïs married her boyfriend, Hugh Parker Guiler, a banker who years later would reinvent himself as an experimental filmmaker named Ian Hugo.
 The couple settled in Paris and would maintain an open marriage.

 While her husband was preoccupied with his banking career, Anaïs took up writing and flamenco dancing.
 Her first book, published in 1932, was an acclaimed work of non-fiction titled D.H.
 Lawrence: An Unprofessional Study.
 She wrote it in just over two weeks.

-At the time of its publication, literary critics had begun turning their backs on Lawrence, the legendary British writer best known for his classic and controversial novel, Lady Chatterley's Lover.
-Anaïs' masterful, scholarly study of Lawrence's works was an eyebrow raiser - no woman dared praise his controversial writings before.
+At the time of its publication, literary critics had begun turning their backs on Lawrence, the legendary English writer best known for his classic and controversial novel, Lady Chatterley's Lover.
+Anaïs' masterful, scholarly study of Lawrence's works was an eyebrow raiser - no woman had dared praise his controversial writings before.